In this article, the first one of the series, I would like to:

 Before analyzing the trends, you should take the following factors into account:

-- The number of respondents differs.
-In 2019, I took into consideration 70 fully completed scan results, while in 2020, the number reached 233.
+The number of respondents differs.
+In 2019, I considered 70 fully completed scan results, while in 2020, the number reached 233.

-- The scan is anonymous, and I can’t trace whether the same companies used the same scan.
-Only new participants likely to use this tool in 2020.
+The scan is anonymous, and I can’t trace whether the same companies used the same scan.
+Only new participants are likely to use this tool in 2020.

-- The scans have been performed by participants from different countries worldwide.
+The scans have been performed by participants from different countries worldwide.
 Professionals from 158 countries have visited my site.
 The top five countries on the list are the United States, the United Kingdom, the Netherlands, Australia, and Canada.
-As the scan is anonymous, I don’t have information regarding the participants’ backgrounds.
+The scan is anonymous, so I don’t have information regarding the participants’ backgrounds.